Lenorad/File-Transfer-Program/README.md

 **NOTE**
 > Server must be allowed to communicate through firewall on public.
 > To do that Control Panel/System and Security/Windows Defender Firewall/Allowed Apps/Change settings and add the application.
 > Pyinstaller is used to make exe file.
-> Server ip-address is your router ip-address.
+> Server ip-address is must be your router ip-address.

 Coded by Aung Tay Zar Ko.